CSeitel/open-in-npp/README.md

 * `openInNpp.openFolderAsWorkspace`: When passing a folder path along to _Notepad++_ let this folder be handled as a _workspace_ (default: *false*); corresponds to command line parameter [-openFoldersAsWorkspace](https://npp-user-manual.org/docs/command-prompt/)
 * `openInNpp.filesInFolderPattern`: Instead of passing a folder path along to _Notepad++_ find all files (relative to this folder) matching the specified [glob pattern](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) and let the result list become the arguments of the execution of _Notepad++_; _Notepad++_'s default handling of a folder path likely corresponds to applying the pattern _``**/*.*``_ (i.e. subfolders are recursively taken into account, due to this the pattern ``*.*`` is possibly a good choice)
 #### Virtual Documents
 * `openInNpp.virtualDocumentsDirectory`: When a file does not exist in the local filesystem as it is actually a [_virtual document_](https://code.visualstudio.com/api/extension-guides/virtual-documents) a _shadow_ copy of this document will automatically be created in the specified folder and then shown in _Notepad++_.
-If no folder is specified here a info message with the options to use a _Windows_ standard temporary folder or to launch a folder selection dialog will be presented.
+If no folder is specified here an info message will present the options to either accept a file path comprising the _Windows_ standard temporary folder _%TEMP%_ or to perform a _File-Save-As_ selection.
 * `openInNpp.virtualDocumentsFileReuse"`: When file reuse is enabled all _VS-Code_ editor instances referring to the same [_virtual document_](https://code.visualstudio.com/api/extension-guides/virtual-documents) will share a common file _shadow_ for being opened in _Notepad++_.
 Note that _VS-Code_ editor instances may show different versions of the same _virtual document_ and hence their contents may not be identical.
 As a consequence the contents of the shadow file will be overwritten to always reflect the particular version to be opened in _Notepad++_.
 #### Expert Settings
 * `openInNpp.commandLineArguments`: Specifies additional arguments to be passed along to _Notepad++_; a comprehensive overview of the command line parameters of _Notepad++_ is available [here](https://npp-user-manual.org/docs/command-prompt/)